 The Path to the House of Midwives

 It was 2010.
-We were travelling to Nashville, to visit our midwife-role model Ina May Gaskin’s birthing centre The Farm, to deepen our views on holistic and birther-centric midwifery.
+We were travelling to Nashville, to visit our midwife-role model Ina May Gaskin’s birthing centre The Farm, to deepen our views on holistic and birther-centred midwifery.

-We hoped to affect the discussion on midwifery supporting the birther and securing birthing peace, by bringing forth the opportunity for home birth.
-The first home birth we attended together took place in December that very same year ♥
+We hoped to add our share on the discussion on midwifery ways of supporting the birther and securing the birthing peace by bringing forth the option of homebirth.
+The first homebirth we attended together took place in December that very same year ♥

-Attending home births together and supporting each other in our first steps into entrepreneurship kept us close, but we were working physically apart.
-In 2013 the need to also work in the same physical space arose, in order for us to have a complete synergy and continuous inspiration.
-We finally found our space in Töölö.
+Attending homebirths together and supporting each other in our first steps into entrepreneurship kept us close, but we were first working apart.
+In 2013 the need to also share a physical practise became evident and next year we found our space in Töölö.

 Its effect was strong.
-Even though the midwife in many ways is an independent actor, midwifery is strongly based in community.
+Even though the midwife in many ways is an independent actor, midwifery thrives from communal feeling.
 Together we were immediately much more than before.

-The women who come to us are pregnant, preparing for birth with and without partners, wishing to have a hoe birth, needing help with breastfeeding, thinking about conceiving and working on a previous birth with a midwife, planning to have a midwife at their hospital birth, birthers needing support in different languges and families that want to create a continuum in their journey ♥
+The women who come to us are pregnant, preparing for birth with and/or without partners, wishing to have a homebirth, needing help with breastfeeding, thinking about conceiving and working on a previous birth with a midwife, planning to have a midwife at their hospital birth, non-Finnish birthers needing support in their own language and families that want to create a continuum to their birthjourney ♥

 The House of Midwives is also for professionals

-The low threshold for entering is also designed for our colleagues and the midwifery-minded.
-The midwifery teachers and students from Metropolia are just a stone’s throw away and our previously begun collaboration continued and strengthened as the students came to acquaint themselves with our work, design projects and see the possibilities and entrepreneurship of midwifery.
+The low threshold for entering our House is also designed for our colleagues and the midwifery-minded.
+The midwifery teachers and students from Metropolia are just a stone’s throw away and our earlier collaboration continued and got strengthened as the students came to acquaint themselves with our work, design projects and see the various possibilities of midwifery.

-Midwifery teachers have visited us with students and in teacher groups as well as brought their foreign guests to discuss Finnish midwifery.
-We have a network of researchers and begun consulting on developing midwifery.
-Different doula-groups, like Folkhälsan’s and The Federation of Mother and Child Homes and Shelters’ doulas have actively been involved with us.
+Midwifery teachers have visited us with students and in teacher groups as well as with their foreign guests to discuss our favorite topic – midwifery.
+Different doula-groups, like doulas of Folkhälsan and Ensi-ja Turvakotien Liitto have actively been involved with us.
 We have also participated in Folkhälsan’s breastfeeding project Imetysrauha.

 Together we are inspired

-No person (especially the midwife) is an island (J Donne, 1624).
-The House of Midwives is based in our own experience as midwives as well as the role models and colleagues that have taught and influenced us.
+No person (especially a midwife) is an island (J Donne, 1624).
+The House of Midwives is based in our experience as midwives as well as those of our role models and colleagues that have taught and influenced us.
 Most of all the birth of the House of Midwives has been influenced by all the birthers and families that we, during our midwifery careers, have assisted and attended.

-The House of Midwives is our dream come true of a holistic, woman-centric midwifery practice that allows us to earn a living doing what we love and be so inspired that we can keep working happily for many years.
+The House of Midwives is our dream come true of a holistic, woman-centred midwifery practice that allows us to earn a living by doing what we most love.